anyaevostinar/anyaevostinar.github.io/classes/201-w21/two-three-tree.md

 b.
 Compile and run your code to verify that the number 15 is inserted as the left value of the root of the tree.

 c.
 The second case you should consider is if the root doesn't have any children (you can use the `isLeaf()` method for checking this).
-In this case, you should call the `add()` method and pass it a new Node with the key as the left child.
+In this case, you should call the `add()` method and pass it a new Node with the key as the left value.
 The `add()` method will take care of either adding the key to open space in the root or creating a child.

 d.
 Go down to the `main` method and uncomment one of the insert lines and verify that your code compiles and runs correctly.